dboissier/mongo4idea/README.md

 * My wife and my daughters who support me to have fun in software development and also remind me my husband/father duty ;).

-## FAQ

-### The plugin does not work.

-Some bugs were reported when installing the SNAPSHOT version of the plugin.
-Mainly some `ClassNotFoundDefException`.
-This could happen whenever you have a previous version of the plugin already installed in the IDE.
-To fix it, the steps should be as follow:

-* Locate the IDE working directory.
-For WebStorm, it is `.WebStorm` and for Intellij, it is `.IntelliJIdea`
-* In it, remove the snapshot and the stable versions from `<working_dir>/config/plugins`
-* Download again the right version for your target IDE
-* Deflate the archive in the same folder
-* You should have one instance of the plugin: `<working_dir>/config/plugins/mongo4idea-0.X.Y-SNAPSHOT`

-Restart your IDE and it should be ok :).